mixmarvel/mixmarvel.github.io/_posts/2019-08-02-MixMarve-Airdrop-&-knowledge-questions-in-Beijing.md

 ---

-MixMarvel Foundation states that reported in early July 2019, the MixMarvel operation team will start a knowledge question airdrop in Beijing.
+MixMarvel Foundation states that reported in early August 2019, the MixMarvel operation team will start a knowledge question airdrop in Beijing.

-In July 2019, MixMarvel operation team started a MixMarvel knowledge question airdrops, in order to make users know more about MixMarvel projects and team.
+In August 2019, MixMarvel operation team started a MixMarvel knowledge question airdrops, in order to make users know more about MixMarvel projects and team.
 Users can get airdrop after finish knowledge questions.

 The MixMarvel Foundation is willing to see users to further understand MixMarvel games and deeply wish to receive more suggestions about projects, technology, token and development.